elmiko/elmiko.github.io/_posts/2014-03-28-sahara-vanilla-2.3.0-notes.markdown

 categories: openstack sahara
 ---

-Building some stuff from the ground up using the REST API and httpie with canned json objects.
+Building some stuff from the ground up using the ReST API and httpie with canned json objects.

 Heavily inspired by the gating tests in [test\_vanilla\_two\_gating.py][v2gatepy]